MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

 # Protocol for Generating Figure 2

 <p>This repository contains the workflow used to generate <strong>Figure 2</strong> for the publication.
-It includes sequence retrieval, AlphaFold-Multimer predictions, distance measurements, and heatmap generation.
-Output and inputs for the scripts can be found on the Zenodo</p>
+It includes sequence retrieval, AlphaFold-Multimer predictions, distance measurements, and heatmap generation.</p>

 ---